kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

    - **Verify:** Run existing matcher tests to ensure no regressions after modifications.

 6. **SQL String Assembly Utility (Runtime):**
+   - **Implementation Note:** This utility should be implemented in `src/select/builder.ts` as it's SELECT-specific.
+It's a runtime-only utility function (not a type-level utility).
    - Implement a runtime utility that assembles SQL string from user-provided fragments.
    - **This is NOT an AST-to-SQL converter** - it's a simple string assembly utility.
    - **No runtime parsing:** Uses string fragments provided by user exactly as-is.
 AST and parsers exist only at the type level - no parsing happens at runtime.
 The utility performs pure string concatenation/templating using the exact strings the user provided.